lokal-profil/interoperable-specifications/docs/rules.md

 SHACL-SP builds on top of the SHACL specification by providing the following additional restrictions.

+THE FOLLOWING TEXT / RULES ARE VERY UNSTABLE

 To simplify the rules below we introduce the following terminology: